Statista reports that Google Play Store alone currently lists more than 2100 000 apps.

 Make your posts relevant and meaningful, always adding value, never just promoting.

-Keep your brand tone consistent.
+Remember, for each social media platform, keep your brand tone consistent.

 Social media platforms where apps tend to get the most attention are: